The Autumn I Love

 leads me to a grove of ancient oak trees.

-upset that I come and go as I please.
+upset, that I come and go as I please.

-I wade into a sea of crumbled leaves
+I wade into a sea of crumbled leaves;

 that crackle and crunch with each step I take.

-And watch bushy-tailed squirrels, nature's thieves,
+And watch bushy-tailed squirrels, Nature's thieves;

-raid winter stashes before the first snowflake.
+steel from stashes before the first snowflake.

-While a murder of crows cawing above
+And a murder of crows, cawing above:

-seems apropos, for the Autumn I love.
+seems apropos, for the season I love.

 |